Should You Bug In or Bug Out? What to Know

 Unprepared Family and Friends

-Most people simply aren’t prepared for any type of emergency.
-They simply didn’t stock up on food and supplies ahead of time.
-If your family and friends know that you hold a decent supply of resources, they’re sure to come knocking.
-Those supplies that you intended for your family will dwindle to nothing much sooner if you’re having to care for a larger community.
+Most people aren’t prepared for any emergency.
+They didn’t stock up on food, water, and first aid supplies ahead of time.
+If your family and friends know that you hold a decent supply of critical resources, they will surely come knocking.
+Those supplies you intended for your family will dwindle to nothing sooner if you have to care for a larger community or even your own family for an extended period of time.

 Poor Location

-Bunkering down in your home after SHTF may seem like the best way to go in most situations, but not if it’s a bad location.
+Hunkering down in your home after a disaster may seem the best option in most situations, but not if it’s in the wrong location.
 As mentioned earlier, living in the city is not the place to be following an emergency that causes civil unrest.

-There may come a point where your supplies and resources that you’ve gathered may not be enough.
-Does your bug-in location have outdoor resources, such as a river for drinking water, or a wooded area for firewood?
-Is there any wildlife that you could hunt to provide food for your family or enough backyard to grow a garden?
-If not, bugging-in may not be a good option.
+There may come a point where the supplies and resources that you’ve gathered may not be enough.
+Does your bug-in location have outdoor resources, such as a river for drinking water or a wooded area for firewood?
+Can you hunt any wildlife to provide food for your family or enough backyard to grow a garden?
+If not, bugging in may not be a good option.

 Drawbacks to Bugging Out